2009: Lost Memories: Plot

 Knowing about the altered history, Sakamoto allies with the Hureisenjin, who have located the temple stone and are planning their final attack.
 However, the JBI raid their hideout and kill almost everyone before being wiped out by an improvised explosive.
 Carrying the Lunar Soul with them, Sakamoto and Hye-rin escape to a tanker ship where the Inoue Foundation's artifacts are being held.
 They find the temple stone and place the Lunar Soul in it, which activates in the middle of a gunfight with the JBI.
 Hye-rin is killed, leaving Sakamoto as the only person left to fix the timeline.
 Sakamoto sends himself to Harbin in 1909, but is pursued by Saigo, who wants to retain the current timeline (Saigo is warned that if the original timeline is restored, his wife's family will almost certainly die in the atomic bombing of Hiroshima).
 Sakamoto wounds Saigo before heading to the railway station where the assassination is supposed to occur.
 He is about to stop Inoue from killing An, but Saigo once again confronts him.
 Sakamoto kills Inoue, then guns down Saigo to prevent him from shooting An; An then assassinates Itō, as in the original timeline.
 Later, Sakamoto is seen planting explosives to destroy the temple stone, when Hye-rin walks up to him.
 It then becomes clear that she was a Korean researcher in the original timeline, who had followed Inoue when he traveled back in time.
 Although this Hye-rin (as opposed to the Hye-rin in the alternate timeline) and Sakamoto have never met, they immediately form a special bond.

-Back in 2009, it becomes clear that the original timeline has been restored, and at the Independence Hall of Korea, a young boy Sakamoto had met in the alternate timeline sees numerous pictures of Korean heroes and leaders, including one of Sakamoto and Hye-rin together smiling.
+Back in 2009, it becomes clear that the original timeline has been restored, and at the Independence Hall of Korea, a young girl Sakamoto had met in the alternate timeline sees numerous pictures of Korean heroes and leaders, including one of Sakamoto and Hye-rin together smiling.